eugenemunemo/furniture-shop/README.md

 # furniture-shop
-nate online shop for buy furniture online
+nate online shop for buyig furniture online the online will consist of index , css , js